 Every aquarium owner understands how difficult it is to control aquarium algae.
-No matter how well you maintain your aquarium, algae would still proliferate, unless you employ special measures to curb their growth.
+No matter how well you maintain your aquarium, algae would still proliferate unless you employ special measures to curb their growth.

 Algae are a type of plant species.
 With that said, they also consume carbon dioxide and nutrients.
 Their growth gives a dirty and murky appearance to the aquarium.

 Green coloured algae are the most common type.
 These indicate good water quality.
-Green algae are considered as “good” algae, but their growth should be kept under control so they won’t deprive the fishes of nutrients.
+Green algae are considered as “good” algae but their growth should be kept under control so they won’t deprive the fish of nutrients.
 Some aquarists let green algae thrive to serve as a dietary source for their fish.

 Blue-green algae have a similar appearance with green algae but unlike green algae, blue-green algae indicate poor water conditions.
 They are actually not a plant species, but rather cyanobacteria.

 Don’t mistake green and brown algae with diatoms which are microscope organisms that form circular, calcium secreting populations that serve as a breeding ground for algae.
 Diatoms are hard to remove, unlike brown and green algae.

 Staghorn algae resemble clumps of hair.
 They grow in a branching manner, thus the name.
 They tend to grow around aquarium equipment such as filters.
 They are hard to remove mechanically but they easily come off with bleach.